From: Hogmami

 Date: 01-06-2007, 09:45 AM (5 of 5)

+When I told my in-laws about the microwave/freezer rice bags, they made their own - out of socks !
+Yup - they just filled a solo sock with the rice, yanked a knot in the open end, and that was that.
 They were easy to empty and wash, molded to fit just about any body part that needed cold or warm comfort, and didn't require any craftwork at all.
 They even made a small one, from a solo sock of our son's, for things like ear pain or eye styes.
+FIL liked his firm (packed tight), MIL liked hers more loose.
+This way, they could have both !
+And it only required a trip to the pantry and 'missing sock' drawer. |

 User: Dorriebelle

-Member since: 06-05-2005
+Member since: 06-05-2005 Total posts: 15 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-20940.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-20940.html